electron/electron/docs/styleguide.md

 ### Classes

-For APIs that exists as classes, or for classes that are part of modules, they must listed under a `## Class: TheClassName` chapter.
-One page can have multiple classes.
+- API classes or classes that are part of modules must be listed under a `## Class: TheClassName` chapter.
+- One page can have multiple classes.

-If the class has constructors, they must be listed with `###`-level titles.
+- The constructors must be listed with `###`-level titles.
+- The methods must be listed under a `### Instance Methods` chapter.
+- The events must be listed under a `### Instance Events` chapter.

-The methods, events and properties of a class must be listed under `### Instance Methods`, `### Instance Events`, and `Instance Properties` chapters.
+- The properties must be listed under a `Instance Properties` chapter.

-Using `Session`, `Cookies` classes as an example:
+Using the `Session` and `Cookies` classes as an example:

 ```markdown
 # session